 - Think of something a child might be forbidden from doing alone?

-- If a classmate was described as ‘easily influenced‘ would that be a complement?
+- If a classmate was described as ‘easily influenced‘ would that be a compliment?
 Why or why not?

 Get more complex: As you go, combine words, change tenses, increase scenario difficulty, and add writing.

 - If I said my little brother had an aptitude for disobedience, what kinds of things would you expect him to do?